poplatek/payment-methods-book/dankort/dankortmobil/README.md

 #Dankort Mobile

-White label mobile wallet solution.
-Allows for branding for a local bank so that the customer loyalty stays local.
+Dankort Mobile is a white label mobile wallet solution.
+It allows for branding for a local bank so that the customer loyalty stays local.
+Dankort Mobile is mostly based on a bluetooth reader that is needed as an added device to the payment system.
+However, NFC payments can also be made via the mobile phone and even QR-code payments are supported even though they seem a bit clunky use-case-wise.

 NETS advertises five ways to pay via Dankort mobile using a mobile phone: